Xpra-org/xpra/docs/Network/AES.md

 Caveats:
 * it is also possible to run in `AES-128` or `AES-192` mode but this is not recommended
 * the HTML5 client currently does not support GCM mode: https://github.com/Xpra-org/xpra-html5/issues/94
-* older servers and clients only support `CBC` mode

 For step-by-step instructions on setting up AES, expand:
 <details>